elbb/bb-gitversion/README.md

   - "USERID={user.uid}"
 ```

+## Customization of working directories

+The user of this building block can specify the place where the `git` and the `gen` directories are created.
+This is done by setting the environment variables `GIT_PATH` and `GEN_PATH`.
+Usually this is not needed for local builds, because docker is able to make mounts to the default directories like `/git` and `/gen`.
+However some systems like concourse CI aren't able to do something like that.
+In those cases it might be useful to be able to set those paths.

 ## Integration via git mechanisms

-***Currently there is no really nice way to integrate dobi scripts from other projects into your own.
+**_Currently there is no really nice way to integrate dobi scripts from other projects into your own.
 This is mainly due to the fact that first of all there are no namespaces or similars, which means that uniqueness of dobi resources has to be created manually.
 Secondly, and this makes things even more complicated, paths always refer to the root document.
-This means that when a subscript is included in a project, all path specifications may need to be adjusted.If you keep both in mind, you can easily integrate dobi-based projects into other projects with a little effort.***
+This means that when a subscript is included in a project, all path specifications may need to be adjusted.If you keep both in mind, you can easily integrate dobi-based projects into other projects with a little effort._**

-*Integration via git mechanisms is only recommended if changes are made to the building block and these are to be managed together with the project.
-Integration via docker image is much easier.*
+_Integration via git mechanisms is only recommended if changes are made to the building block and these are to be managed together with the project.
+Integration via docker image is much easier._

 For git based integration it is first necessary to integrate the source code so that the dobi script of the project can access the scripts of the building block.

-Recommended methods for integration are either per ```git submodule``` (if no adjustments to the building block are necessary) or per ```git subtree``` (if it should be adjusted).
+Recommended methods for integration are either per `git submodule` (if no adjustments to the building block are necessary) or per `git subtree` (if it should be adjusted).

 In the dobi meta section of your own project you have to include all dobi files integrated in meta.yaml.
 This way all resources defined by bb-gitversion will be included in your project and can be executed.